← Back to Resources

 Pros

-• IDA “intelligent drawing analysis.”
-Uses AI/OCR to automate extraction from drawings.
+• IDA "intelligent drawing analysis" to automate extraction from drawings.

-• CMM mapping module.
-Can align PC-DMIS/Calypso outputs to balloons.
+• CMM mapping module to align PC-DMIS/Calypso outputs to balloons.

 Cons

-• Heavier UI/learning curve than newer cloud tools.
-You want at least one internal “DISCUS power user.”
+• Heavier UI and learning curve than newer cloud tools.

 • Collaboration is more file-based unless you add DISCUS Connect.